 From students growing oysters, to increased expansion of aquaculture, to lawmakers appropriating funds for large-scale restoration, everyone can contribute to oyster restoration.

 Here is the good news: This work builds on success.
 Real gains have been made, thanks to federal and state funding, and agencies like NOAA and the Army Corps, which hope to fully restore 10 Bay tributaries by 2025.
 Aquaculture businesses in Virginia and Maryland have experienced strong growth in recent years, and we are moving toward the Bay's first oyster stock assessment.

 Now here is the bad news: Federal funding for the environment is under intense pressure in Washington.
 And the resources needed to just maintain our current efforts are in short supply.
 To succeed, we must make the case to Congress that this funding is critical.
 The benefit will be a triple bottom line: clean water, more jobs, and strengthened economies.

 The Chesapeake Bay has the potential to be the most dramatic example of environmental recovery ever seen.
 By every measure, the Bay is healthier than it was even five years ago.
 Now it is time to finish the job.
-The Chesapeake 10 Billion Oysters Partnership is doing just that.
+The Chesapeake Oyster Alliance is doing just that.
 Thank you for all that you do to help us get there.